 Here we made use of controlled stationer and analyzed the purpose for the existence of the budget into the KPA and the corresponding KPI together with its delivery mechanism.
-Find filed behind each Department the KPA for all associated vote.

 b.
 The Budget Implementation Plan (BIP)

 Hereto we made use of controlled stationers to provide the detail associated with every line on the budget.
 This was to determine the justification for the budget as well as ascertain it directive in support of a KPA.